What is a workshop?

 Evaluate and adjust

 After the workshop has finished, take the time to evaluate its performance by gathering feedback from participants and analysing the results in relation to your initial objectives.
-Use this information to identify strengths and areas for improvement, so that you can refine and improve your future workshops.
+Use this information to identify strengths and areas for improvement, so that you can refine and improve your future.

 By following these tips and tricks, you’ll be able to organise an unforgettable workshop that inspires, educates and motivates your participants to reach new professional heights.
 Good planning and good luck!